How To Start Working Out At Home

 If exercise is not currently part of your regular life, you must try and get active.
 Not because you need to change how you look and not because it’s going to make you into a better person.
 Be active because physical exercise is a powerful tool to cultivate gratitude for your body, to remember how strong you are and to get back in touch with yourself.

-Taking care of your physical health is mandatory.
-You have a body, and so your decisions affect your health.
+Taking care of your physical health is essential.
 If you are able and healthy you should be moving your body to care for it!
 It’s about making choices that give you your best opportunity to live your longest, healthiest life.

-I invite you to move your body and to discover your inner strength — it’s already there, just waiting to be uncovered.
+I invite you to use the guidance in my PWR programs to move your body and to discover your inner strength — it’s already there, just waiting to be uncovered.